LaurenceJJones/workshop-katacoda/crowdsec-appsec/step1_3.md

 Since we are creating the configuration from scratch we must create the directories that will hold the configuration files.

-If you use anyone of the AppSec collections from the [Hub](https://hub.crowdsec.net) then you will not need to create these directories as they will be created for you.
+If you use any of the official AppSec collections from the [Hub](https://hub.crowdsec.net) then you will not need to create these directories as they will be created for you upon installation.

 ### Creating the configuration directories